Let's look at the key reasons that are pushing Embraer S.A. (ERJ) to new highs

 Sponsored

 During the last 5-year period, the sales growth of Industrials Sector giant was 1.10%.
-While this was happening, its average annual earnings per share was recorded 92.40%.
+The company achieved an average annual earnings per share of 92.40%.
 With a float of $175.18 million, this company’s outstanding shares have now reached $183.66 million.

 Embraer S.A.
 (ERJ) Breakdown of a Key Holders of the stock

-Our next focus will be how large-scale investors are participating in this stock of the Aerospace & Defense Industry.
+Observing investor behavior towards Aerospace & Defense industry stocks is more important than anything else.
 The insider ownership of Embraer S.A. is 12.40%, while institutional ownership is 41.40%.

 Embraer S.A.
 (ERJ) Recent Fiscal highlights

-In the latest quarterly report, which was put into the public domain on 3/30/2022, the organization reported -$0.44 earnings per share (EPS), lower than consensus estimate (set at -$0.29) by -$0.15.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.05 per share during the current fiscal year.
+As on 9/29/2021, Multinational firm has announced its last quarter scores, in which it reported -$0.18 earnings per share (EPS) for the period falling under the consensus outlook (set at -$0.12) by -$0.06.
+This company achieved a net margin of -1.21 while generating a return on equity of -1.86.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 92.40% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 4.08% during the next five years compared to -19.80% drop over the previous five years of trading.